 Experience working as part of a small team and able to work well with others

 Self-motivated and able to work independently with limited supervision after the initial training period, with excellent discernment of when to ask for help.
 The applicant must be able to maneuver and operate in a mixture of office and field work.

-Physically capable of standing and walking (at a minimum 6 miles/day on rough, uneven terrain), bending, crouching and stooping for long periods of time while taking precise, repetitive measurements, and lifting/carrying items that weigh up to 40 pounds, in upwards of 100 degree (F) heat while maintaining a professional demeanor.
+Capable of standing and walking (at a minimum 6 miles/day on rough, uneven terrain), bending, crouching and stooping for long periods of time while taking precise, repetitive measurements, and lifting/carrying items that weigh up to 40 pounds, in upwards of 100 degree (F) heat while maintaining a professional demeanor

-Experience and willingness to spending multiple days (1-6 days at a time) car-camping in remote areas; familiarity or willingness to learn and adhere to best practices for field safety and Leave No Trace principles.
+Familiarity or willingness to learn and adhere to best practices for field safety and Leave No Trace principles

-Willingness to spend several hours per day and/or per week riding in, navigating, and driving an agency-provided four-wheel drive pick-up truck on- and off-highway, sometimes over/around tricky or unexpected obstacles.
+Willing to spend several hours per day and/or per week riding in, navigating, and driving an agency-provided four-wheel drive pick-up truck on- and off-highway, sometimes over/around tricky or unexpected obstacles.
 If little prior off-road driving experience, then willing to learn.

 Ability to work in and respond to adverse weather conditions including extreme heat, monsoonal rains, and hazardous wildlife (i.e. rattlesnakes, scorpions, biting/stinging insects, horses)

-Current or ability to obtain CPR, Wilderness First Aid, and Defensive Driver Training certificates
+Current (or able to obtain) CPR, Wilderness First Aid (compensated), and Defensive Driver Training certificates

 Familiarity with the dynamic nature of streams and river systems dependent on monsoonal precipitation